benjystanton/benjystanton.github.io/src/posts/2022-11-04-visiting-all-the-beaches-in-swansea-and-gower.md

   include 'partials/image-with-caption.html'
   image:"burry-holms.jpg"
   caption:"Burry Holms tidal island seen from the coastal path, looking west." alt-text:"A small island in the distance surrounded by choppy seas.
-Long dune grass in the forground is being blown sideways by the wind."
+Long dune grass in the foreground is being blown sideways by the wind."
 %}

 - Date: 15 July 2023